minerva-medical/minerva-medical.github.io/index.md

 ## User Guide

 Currently our application is in the early stages of development.
-Below are screenshots of mockups created for our team to work towards.
+Below are screenshots of mockups created using Semantic UI React and Meteor.
+As of now, these pages are not fully functional and are instead used to provide our team with an idea of what kind of information and user interface we want to display on each page for the final product.

 ### Our Progress...
 ### Landing Page
 The user is prompted to the landing page containing the sites name and logo.
 Here they are presented with two options to login or register a new account.